LucasDelfino92/morrowindsharp/mw#.md

 [**FMI - Service Refusal and Contraband**](https://www.nexusmods.com/morrowind/mods/47456?tab=files)
 Fixes lore to gameplay inconsistencies pertaining to contraband items and service refusal, implementing new mechanics related to trading and crime regarding certain items.

-> Note that because of the changes this mod implements into the game, it is recommended to not use **MWSE Hide the Skooma** in conjunction with this mod.

 [**Harder Barter**](https://www.nexusmods.com/morrowind/mods/46188?tab=files)
 Dynamically adjusts how much merchants will pay for items.
 Items worth more than 10 gold will be considerably cheaper as they rise in price.